Dashlane/dashlane-cli/README.md

 In order to disable the automatic sync while doing a command, add `--disable-auto-sync`.

+If you don't want to use the OS keychain or if you don't want the CLI to save your master password encrypted you can use `dcli configure save-master-password false`.
+If you previously had saved your master password encrypted it will delete it and also delete the local key from the OS keychain.

 ## How private data is stored on the computer

 See [src/crypto/README.md](src/crypto/README.md).